orbit-love/orbit-model/README.md

     - What you measure is how much value you’ve created for the community - how much you’ve educated them, helped them, given them more reach, etc.
 - 🔗 [How many developers did we help?](https://maxkatz.org/2019/12/05/how-many-developers-did-we-help/)

-## ☄️ Asteroid belt
+## ☄️ Community activation

 Between O3 and O2 is the asteroid belt.
 Here you must cross the chasm from user to fan.
 This is where community activation happens, building on product activation from O4 to O3.
 It takes something personal to really make a fan, as a well-thought-out box of swag or a kind email recognizing something cool the developer has built.
 Getting some facetime on a call or at a meetup works well too.
 In other words, you have to win the heart as well as the mind.

 A DevRel team should have a variety of programs in place to help developers across the chasm from the product into the community, becoming bigger fans and advocates in the process.

-## Clusters
+## Groups

 Big communities emerge from sets of smaller communities.
-In the context of the whole system, these smaller communities are called _clusters_.
-The nucleus of a cluster can be a person, place, or thing.
+In the context of the whole system, these smaller communities are simply called _groups_.
+The nucleus of a group can be a person, place, or thing.

 - Person example: An influential community member; an ambassador
 - Place example: A geographic location like a city, state, or country; an employer; a program
 - Thing example: A subproject; a unique belief or perspective; a skill or experience

-A community member needs less reach to attract someone in their cluster compared to the broader community.
+A community member needs less reach to attract someone in their group compared to the broader community.
 Members who associate with a specific person, place, or thing have a lower barrier to becoming collaborators.
-The fruits of their collaborations will draw in more contributors from their cluster and eventually, the whole community.
+The fruits of their collaborations will draw in more contributors from their group and eventually, the whole community.

-In the Orbit Model, clusters can be visualized as pie slices stretching from O1 out to O4.
-Each cluster has its own ambassadors, fans, users, and observers.
+In the Orbit Model, groups can be visualized as pie slices stretching from O1 out to O4.
+Each group has its own ambassadors, fans, users, and observers.

-When pie slices overlap, it means that some members are part of both clusters.
-As an example, imagine two clusters: "PHP developers" and "Developers in London".
-Some of the PHP developer clusters might also be in our London cluster.
-The more clusters that members share, the more likely it is that their reach will bring themselves in contact with each other.
+When pie slices overlap, it means that some members are part of both groups.
+As an example, imagine two groups: "PHP developers" and "Developers in London".
+Some of the PHP developer groups might also be in our London group.
+The more groups that members share, the more likely it is that their reach will bring themselves in contact with each other.

-To increase overall community gravity faster, identify active or potential clusters, and connect members around those shared nuclei.
-As the clusters start to take shape, make connections between them.
+To increase overall community gravity faster, identify active or potential groups, and connect members around those shared nuclei.
+As the groups start to take shape, make connections between them.

 ## 1:few:many